MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netreceivescaling/nc-netreceivescaling-evt_net_adapter_receive_scaling_set_hash_secret_key.md

 Returns STATUS_SUCCESS if the hash secret key was set successfully.
 Otherwise, returns an appropriate NTSTATUS error code.

 ## -remarks
 Register your implementation of this callback function by setting the appropriate member of the [NET_ADAPTER_RECEIVE_SCALING_CAPABILITIES](ns-netreceivescaling-_net_adapter_receive_scaling_capabilities.md) structure and then calling [NetAdapterSetReceiveScalingCapabilities](nf-netreceivescaling-netadaptersetreceivescalingcapabilities.md).
-Client drivers typically call **NetAdapterSetReceiveScalingCapabilities** from their *[EvtNetAdapterSetCapabilities](../netadapter/nc-netadapter-evt_net_adapter_set_capabilities.md)* callback function.
+Client drivers typically call **NetAdapterSetReceiveScalingCapabilities** when starting a net adapter, before calling [**NetAdapterStart**](../netadapter/nf-netadapter-netadapterstart.md).